Swarm Settings Asset¶

 Wake conditions¶

-- Wake Blocker Lookahead — how far ahead, in world units, the wake-up check looks for blocking neighbors along the agent's desired direction.
+- Dormancy Wake Blocker Lookahead — how far ahead, in world units, the wake-up check looks for blocking neighbors along the agent's desired direction.
 Larger values keep agents asleep longer in dense crowds.

-90means a full forward hemisphere; smaller values restrict the check to a narrow path ahead. - Wake Required Blockers — minimum blockers inside the cone needed to keep the agent asleep.
+90means a full forward hemisphere; smaller values restrict the check to a narrow path ahead. - Dormancy Wake Required Blockers — minimum blockers inside the cone needed to keep the agent asleep.

-1wakes as soon as the path is clear; raise it for crowds where some lingering bodies should not stop progress. - Wake On Target Move — when on, target movement past the distance threshold immediately wakes dormant agents.
+1wakes as soon as the path is clear; raise it for crowds where some lingering bodies should not stop progress. - Dormancy Wake On Target Move — when on, target movement past the distance threshold immediately wakes dormant agents.
 Leave off to let blocker / probe / nearby-motion rules stagger wake-up instead.

-- Random Wake Probe Interval — how often a dormant agent is allowed to wake as a random probe even when its path still looks blocked, in fixed steps.
+- Dormancy Random Wake Probe Interval — how often a dormant agent is allowed to wake as a random probe even when its path still looks blocked, in fixed steps.

 0disables random wake probes.
-Checks are spread by agent seed across fixed steps. - Nearby Wake Radius — distance around a dormant agent where moving agents can wake it on the next wake check.
+Checks are spread by agent seed across fixed steps. - Dormancy Nearby Wake Radius — distance around a dormant agent where moving agents can wake it on the next wake check.

-0disables nearby-motion wake-up. - Nearby Wake Min Speed — minimum planar speed another agent needs before it can wake nearby dormant agents.
+0disables nearby-motion wake-up. - Dormancy Nearby Wake Min Speed — minimum planar speed another agent needs before it can wake nearby dormant agents.

 Cost tuning¶

 0disables sleeper-sleeper correction (cheapest, no correction bursts).
-Awake agents still resolve lightly against dormant bodies regardless. - Wake Recheck Interval — how often a dormant agent recomputes movement intent and runs its blocker wake check, in fixed steps.
+Awake agents still resolve lightly against dormant bodies regardless. - Dormancy Wake Recheck Interval — how often a dormant agent recomputes movement intent and runs its blocker wake check, in fixed steps.
 Re-checks are spread round-robin across agents so cost is amortized.

 Tuning order

 Start with Enable Dormancy + Dormancy Delay Seconds + Dormancy Distance Threshold.
-Raise Wake Required Blockers if dormant agents wake too eagerly in a packed crowd; lower Random Wake Probe Interval if rear-rank agents look frozen too long after the front lines clear.
+Raise Dormancy Wake Required Blockers if dormant agents wake too eagerly in a packed crowd; lower Dormancy Random Wake Probe Interval if rear-rank agents look frozen too long after the front lines clear.

 Surface Flow Field¶